Drug Abuse Statistics & Prevention

 Despite the health risks, and the negative effects it causes in work and family relationships, drug abuse is still a significant problem in the US.
 Although there are numerous drug prevention programs, and the government’s “war on drugs,” people continue to experiment with both illegal and prescription medications.

-It is estimated that there are roughly 3.6 million people in the US who are addicted to drugs.
+It is estimated that there are roughly 20.7 million people in the US who are addicted to drugs and require substance treatment.
 This includes illegal “recreational” or “street” drugs, as well as prescription medications.
-These are only known as addictions, and many others abuse or try drugs on an annual basis.
+These are only known as addictions, and many others abuse or try drugs on an annual basis

 Although street drugs are a problem, prescription medications are the most commonly abused, aside from Marijuana.
 15 million people in the US abuse prescription drugs each year.
 Of these, many are young people.
-Over 2,500 teens will abuse a prescription medication for the first time every single day.
+Over 2,500 teens will abuse prescription medication for the first time every single day.
 In a survey taken in 2007, over 3% of young people aged 12 to 17 had abused prescription medications in the past month.
-That number rose to 6% among 17 to 25 year olds.
+That number rose to 6% among 17 to 25-year-olds.

 In one year alone: